 - Chambers share a single door that can be moved to either side for adding compost or emptying it into a wheelbarrow.

-- With a thick, black polypropylene used to build this composter that warms up rapidly under the sun, preventing your compost from freezing.
+- A thick, black polypropylene is used to build this composter that warms up rapidly under the sun, preventing your compost from freezing.

 Keep your FCMP in the shade or partial shade under these circumstances to keep it as cool as possible.
 Be sure to flip it every two to three days if you live in a hot environment.